 Theta of Minnesota participates in the Phi Beta Kappa Visiting Scholar Program.
 This program contributes to the intellectual life of our campuses by giving our students, staff, and faculty the opportunity to spend time with some of America's most distinguished scholars.
 Links to the recordings of some of our Visiting Scholars' lectures are available below.

-Rigoberto Hernandez: "Lost in Projection"
+February 8, 2016: Rigoberto Hernandez, "Lost in Projection"

-Alexander Field: "A Great Leap Forward: 1930s Depression and U.S. Economic Growth"
+March 17, 2014: Alexander Field, "A Great Leap Forward: 1930s Depression and U.S. Economic Growth"

-Diana Taylor: "The Politics of Passion."
+April 10, 2013: Diana Taylor, "The Politics of Passion"

-Phi Beta Kappa's (En)Lightning Talks series brings together thinkers from around the country to give electrifying five-minute talks on a range of topics.
+PBK's (En)Lightning Talks series brings together thinkers from around the country to give electrifying five-minute talks on a range of topics.

 PBK's 2018 Book Awards Short List is out!